Simulate Markov chain state walks

 X is a 21-by-1 matrix.
 Rows correspond to steps in the random walk.
 Because

-3, the random walk began at state 3.
+3, the random walk begins at state 3.

 Visualize the random walk.